Acuity-Inc/aws-security-demo/README.md

 #### How the demo will work

 For the first demo, we will use AWS CloudFormation to automate the deployment of the required resources to deploy an AWS Config rule to monitor for [S3 buckets](https://aws.amazon.com/s3/) that do not have access logging configured.
-Once detected, this rule will also automatically remediate non-compliant resources by configure access logging with a preconfigured bucket.
+Once detected, this rule will also automatically remediate non-compliant resources by configuring access logging with a preconfigured bucket.
 Additionally, [SNS](https://aws.amazon.com/sns/) will send an email notification at each step of the process.

 For the second demo, we will use Terraform to automate the deployment of an open source tool called [Reflex](https://reflexivesecurity.com/).
 It leverages [AWS EventBridge](https://aws.amazon.com/eventbridge/) and a collection of python [Lambdas](https://aws.amazon.com/lambda/) to mimic what AWS Config does.
 The biggest wins with this tool are that it detects and responds faster, is significantly cheaper, and you can create any rule you want with Python code.